Mount Katmai

 Mount Katmai (Катмай) is a large dormant stratovolcano (composite volcano) on the Alaska Peninsula in southern Alaska, located within Katmai National Park and Preserve.
 It is about 6.3 mi in diameter with a central lake-filled caldera about 2 by 3 mi in size, formed during the Novarupta eruption of 1912.
-The caldera rim reaches a maximum elevation of 6716 ft.
-In 1975 the surface of the crater lake was at an elevation of about 4220 ft, and the estimated elevation of the caldera floor is about 3400 ft.
+The caldera rim reaches a maximum elevation of 6715 ft.
+In 1975 the surface of the crater lake was at an elevation of about 1236 m, and the estimated elevation of the caldera floor is about 995 m.

 The mountain is located in Kodiak Island Borough, very close to its border with Lake and Peninsula Borough.

 The volcano has caused ten known fatalities due to gas exposure.